devopsacademyau/academy/classes/01class/exercises/c01-aws02/ANSWER.md

 Add your commands and their outputs here
 ```

-- Commands to copy the S3 file to a folder inside the instace (executed from inside the EC2 Instance):
+- Commands to copy the S3 file to a folder inside the instance (executed from inside the EC2 Instance):
 ```
 Add your commands and their outputs here
 ```